MercuryWorkshop/sh1mmer/README.md

 The raw shim files for the hana and coral boards were built before graphics support was added into the tty.
 This makes it impossible for the Beautiful World GUI to work and thus a legacy CLI-only shim must be built.

 Type out all of these commands in the terminal.
-You need to be on linux (legacy CANNOT BE BUILT on WSL) and have the following packages installed: cgpt, git, wget.
+You need to be on linux and have the following packages installed: cgpt, git, wget.

 ```
 git clone https://github.com/CoolElectronics/sh1mmer